Black Knight Sword: Development

 Black Knight Sword was announced on August 17, 2011 at Gamescom.
 It was developed jointly by Grasshopper Manufacture and Digital Reality.
 The game is one of two collaborations between the two teams, the other being Sine Mora, with Digital Reality publishing the game.
 In response to an interviewer's question regarding the collaboration, Director of Publishing Balázs Horváth simply stated that the two teams "both know what makes a good game."
+The storyline and tone were based on an early draft of Kurayami, a game that was eventually reworked into Shadows of the Damned.
 A preview version was playable at Penny Arcade Expo (PAX) Prime 2011.
 It was also shown with a playable demo at PAX East 2012 in Boston, Massachusetts.
 Digital Reality has described the game as "Monty Python meets Czech animation meets Japanese paper theater."
 Composer Akira Yamaoka called the game "a throwback to the old-school classic side-scrolling action games."
 During early previews the game drew comparisons from critics to the Mega Man, Strider and Castlevania series.

 Reception

 Black Knight Sword received "mixed or average reviews" on both platforms according to the review aggregation website Metacritic.

 Critics praised the game's art style, with Eurogamer stating, "Its richest ideas are to be found in the presentation, the aesthetic, the art direction and stage direction."
 Reviewers often criticized its gameplay, however.
 While Meristation praised the gameplay, stating, "Black Knight Sword is a good return to the roots of the 16-bit action games, well crafted, with an amazing design", other reviewers cited the game's difficulty as a point of contention.
 Joystiq wrote, "Yes, [the PSN version's] Normal mode itself is tremendously hard, but not in such a way as to make the struggle seem worth it, or even remotely do-able."